 Marlon Brando wanted to play the role of Hans Rolfe, the German lawyer who defends the German judges.
 Brando, in a rare attempt to garner the part, actually approached Stanley Kramer about it.
-Although, Kramer and Abby Mann were very intrigued with the idea of having an actor of Brando's talent and stature in the role, both were so impressed with Maximilian Schell's portrayal of the same part in the original Playhouse 90 TV broadcast of "Judgment at Nuremberg", that they had decided to stick with the relatively unknown Schell, who later won the Oscar for Best Actor for that role.
+Although Kramer and screenwriter Abby Mann were very intrigued with the idea of having an actor of Brando's talent and stature in the role, both were so impressed with Maximilian Schell's portrayal of the same part in the original TV broadcast of "Judgment at Nuremberg"--Playhouse 90: Judgment at Nuremberg (1959)--that they had decided to stick with the relatively unknown Schell, who later won the Oscar for Best Actor for that role.

 Montgomery Clift had a habit of cutting his hair very short when he was between films and would not work until it had grown back.
 In fact, his scene in this film was shot right after getting one of those haircuts.
 He also had so much trouble remembering his lines, the scene had to be re-shot many times.
 Director Stanley Kramer finally gave up and told Clift to ad lib his lines, saying that this would help to convey the confusion in his character's mind while he was being questioned on the witness stand.
 "Monty seemed to calm down after this," Kramer later recalled.
 "He wasn't always close to the script, but whatever he said fitted in perfectly, and he came through with as good a performance as I had hoped."

 Burt Lancaster does not utter a single word in the courtroom until his outburst roughly two hours and 15 minutes into the film.
 However, prior to that he does speak briefly in three scenes set in the prison.